 In the UPSC Civil Services examination the final stage is the personality test/IAS interview round.
 This round is conducted by the UPSC board in order to gauge the character and thought process of a future IAS officer.

-Say it yourself that you have given your best in the UPSC Mains exam 2019 and you will make it to the final round and for those with the go-getter attitude here we bring the top 10 golden tips to excel in the UPSC Civil Service Exam Interview.
+After you have given your best in the UPSC Mains exam, you will make it to the final round and for those with the go-getter attitude here we bring the top 10 golden tips to excel in the UPSC Civil Service Exam Interview.

 2. Be well-groomed

 And for ladies, they can opt for a descent traditional formal wear like saree or salwar suit and preferably of sober colour.
 It is advised to keep your accessories and makeup minimal which goes well with your attire.
-Not the last and the least, keep your hairstyle well maintained and it is advised to tie your hair as it will make you look neat and descent.
+Not the last and the least, keep your hairstyle well maintained and it is advised to tie your hair as it will make well-groomed

 You make the first impression with the way you have dressed up and present yourself.
-If your attire creates a negative impression then your whole interview session will tumbledown.
-Put the right foot forward with smartly dressed to face the board, which is essential to create a favourable impression.
+If your attire creates a negative impression then your whole interview session will downhill from that point.
+Put the right foot forward while being smartly dressed to face the board, which is essential to create a favourable impression.